-Our Mission: White Oak Conservation Center, Inc. works to conserve threatened species by partnering with organizations that engage local communities in the support of wildlife conservation and habitat protection.
+Our Mission: Wildlife Conservation Global works to conserve threatened species by supporting field based projects that engage local communities in the support of wildlife conservation and habitat protection.

-The board of directors and staff of WOCC, Inc. are committed to providing support to the people and organizations we have worked with for over 10 years that are making a significant difference in the survival of vulnerable species across the conservation spectrum.
-As an organization we will focus primarily on managing and supporting the Okapi Conservation Project in DR Congo and continue working with our proven partners to conserve some of the most threatened iconic representatives of our planet’s amazing biodiversity.
+The board of directors and staff of Wildlife Conservation Global are committed to providing support to people and organizations that are making a significant difference in the survival of vulnerable species in nature.
+As an organization we will continue working with our proven partners to conserve some of the most threatened iconic representatives of our planet’s amazing biodiversity.